-PAT is an advanced planning and treatment technique to push the dosimetric limits over the current PBS technique method29.
-Compared to IMPT, PAT further improved the target coverage conformity and robustness.
-Compared to the VMAT technique, PAT would be more efficient, meanwhile providing equivalent and better dosimetric plan quality for spine SBRS.
+- Proton arc therapy is an advanced planning and treatment technique to push the dosimetric limits over the current PBS technique method 34.
+Compared to IMPT, proton arc therapy further improved the target coverage conformity and robustness.
+Compared to the VMAT technique, proton arc therapy would be more efficient, meanwhile providing equivalent and better dosimetric plan quality for spine SBRS.

-ACROSS INDICATIONS: LET
+Across indications: LET

-Using PAT for LETd-based optimization is feasible and has significant advantages 32.
+- Using proton arc therapy for LETd-based optimization is feasible and has significant advantages 21.
 It could maximize the LETd distribution wherever is desired inside the target and averts the high LETd away from the adjacent critical organs-at-risk.

-DynamicARC[®] · Solution Paper

-ACROSS INDICATIONS: PLAN OPTIMIZATION

-SHARPER & FASTER

-All PBS arc plans showed a reduced integral dose compared to their respective 2IMPT plans30.
-The average robust target coverage in terms of V95 of the voxelwise minimum dose distribution (evaluated over 42 scenarios) was: 98.0% (2IMPT), 88.6% (1Arc), 92.5% (1Arc_unseq), 97.3% (2Arc).
-The optimization time, including spot selection and spot dose computation, was longest for the 2Arc plan, but was below 6 min for all patients.
-The maximum estimated delivery time for all types of arc plans was just above 5 min.

-FASTER

-The PAT seq optimization algorithm could effectively reduce the beam delivery time (BDT) compared to the original PAT algorithm 36.
-The improved efficiency of the PAT seq algorithm has the potential to increase patient throughput, thereby reducing the operation cost of proton therapy.

-SIMPLER
+Across indications: treatment planning optimization algorithms

-The application of bi-criteria optimization to the proton arc therapy problem permits the planners to select the best treatment strategy according to the patient conditions and clinical resources available32.

-The first PAT planning framework allows to directly optimize plan quality with the delivery time as an input for the new generation of proton therapy systems33.
-This work paved the road for implementing the technology in a routine clinic and provided a planning platform to explore the trade-off between the delivery time and plan quality.

-The first fast-planning framework for proton arc therapy spot-sparsity optimization enables efficient treatment delivery with a balanced plan quality34.
+- Treatment planning methods have shown the ability to produce high-quality treatment plans in a few minutes, making them suitable for the clinical introduction of DynamicARC 19. - Including delivery time in the plan optimization can effectively reduce the treatment time and increase patient throughput, thereby reducing the operation cost of proton therapy 35. - The application of bi-criteria optimization to the proton arc therapy problem permits the planners to select the best treatment strategy according to the patient conditions and clinical resources available 36. - The first proton arc therapy planning framework allows to directly optimize plan quality with the delivery time as an input for the new generation of proton therapy systems 37.
+This work paved the road for implementing the technology in a routine clinic and provided a planning platform to explore the tradeoff between the delivery time and plan quality. - The first fast-planning framework for proton arc therapy spot-sparsity optimization enables efficient treatment delivery with a balanced plan quality 38.
 This work paved the road for clinical implementation in the TPS platform efficiently.

-CONCLUSION
+Conclusion

-DynamicARC provides the opportunity to deliver faster treatment with high proton doses while the gantry is rotating, further improving dose conformity and sparing normal tissue.
-It could change the future of proton therapy, allowing to increase patient gualification and throughput so more patients can benefit from precise proton cancer care.
+DynamicARC enables the delivery of proton beams while the gantry is rotating.
+It allows to deliver faster treatments, to further improve dose conformity and spare normal tissues.
+It also promises a simpler workflow, getting closer to LINAC-like operations.
+It could change the future of proton therapy, allowing to increase patient qualification and throughput so more patients can benefit from precise proton cancer care.